eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 When a Wallet Unit presents to an intermediary any attributes from a PID or attestation, the intermediary SHALL verify the authenticity of the PID or attestation, its revocation status, device binding and User binding, as well as any combined presentation of attributes, if applicable, as specified in this ARF and if agreed with the Relying Party.

-*Note: This ARF does not mandate that a Relying Party must carry out all of these verifications.
+*Note: The ARF does not mandate that a Relying Party must carry out all of these verifications.
 Therefore, the intermediary and any Relying Party using its services must agree on what verifications the intermediary will carry out.*

 </div>
 </div>